DCAN-Labs/hbcd-docs-internal/docs/workflows/imageprocworkflows.md

 LORIS makes changes to the `assembly_bids` metadata and formatting based on identified issues.
 This process happens irregularly, and includes changes from QC/DICOMS sent via UCSD, along with other related elements.

 ## De-Identification
-De-identification is run daily to update `s3://midb-hbcd-main-deid/assembly_bids` from `s3://midb-hbcd-main-pr/assembly_bids`.
+De-identification is run daily to update `s3://midb-hbcd-main-deid/assembly_bids` from `s3://midb-hbcd-main-pr/assembly_bids` as well as tabulated data.
 In the process of de-identification, any DCCIDs/PSCIDs/Site IDs are removed or replaced with Release Candidate IDs and/or Anonymized Site IDs, where applicable.
 In addition to de-identifying new sessions, existing sessions are also updated.

 ## CBRAIN Processing
 Processing pipelines are run in CBRAIN and outputs are stored in session-specific folders on `s3://midb-hbcd-main-deid/derivatives`.
 When processing is launched, a record of which files were used for processing is stored under `s3://midb-hbcd-main-deid/derivatives/ses-<label>/cbrain_misc`.
 In the future, this will likely be replaced with a simple database in the S3 bucket that keeps track of these (and other) details more centrally.